 Peter wonders if Beck is far more deserving of being a successor to Tony Stark’s legacy than he is, but as Parker seeks to balance his personal life and heroic duties, there are some agendas at work he knows nothing about..

-The thing is, there’s a perfectly reasonable argument to be made that Far from Home is silly, contrived and plot-hole-ridden, over-dependant on its set-pieces, full of numerous prat-falls and some lightweight snark throughout – but even after all of that, there’s also no denying that it’s also good, decent – if undemanding – fun.
+But what of Far from Home on its own merits?
+There’s a perfectly reasonable argument to be made that Far from Home is silly, contrived and plot-hole-ridden, over-dependent on its set-pieces, full of numerous prat-falls and littered with some lightweight snark throughout – but even after all of that, there’s also no denying that it’s also good, decent – if somewhat undemanding – unapologetic fun.